magicianA/magicianA/README.md

 ### Hi there 👋

-- 😀 I’m an undergraduate student at HUST & UCSB
+- 😀 I’m a Software Engineer @ ByteDance Inc
+- 🌉 Currently lives in San Jose, CA
-- 🐟 who loves touching fish and
+- 🐟 Loves touching fish and
 - ⚡ interested in Computer Graphics and Programming Language Theory.